iiGray/MemReread/README.md

 > **Configuration:** Hyperparameters can be modified directly inside `train_4B.sh`.
 The default script is configured for 8 GPUs on a single node.

+## 🌟 Acknowledgements

+We would like to thank **[verl](https://github.com/volcengine/verl)** team for providing a flexible and powerful reinforcement learning infrastructure that made our training process possible.
+We also extend our thanks to the developers of **[MemAgent](https://github.com/BytedTsinghua-SIA/MemAgent)** for their excellent interface design and foundational contributions.

 ## 📊 Evaluation